CloudCannon/flatlake/wrappers/node/README.md

-# Inane
+# Flatlake

-The CLI for Inane.
+The CLI for Flatlake.